poetsec/poetsec/README.md

 - 👯 I’m looking to collaborate on open source projects
 - 🤔 I’m looking for help with professional development
 - 💬 Ask me about anything
-- 📫 How to reach me: @poetsec on Telegram
+- 📫 How to reach me: @poetsec on Telegram or Twitter
 - ⚡ Fun fact: I learn human languages for fun